 - (1) Excludes: (i) 647,059 shares of Common Stock reserved for issuance under the Company's 1995 Incentive and Non-Statutory Stock Option Plan, as amended, of which 464,017 shares are subject to outstanding options at exercise prices varying from \$3.03 per share to \$10.20 per share, (ii) warrants to purchase 9,102 shares of Common Stock at an exercise price of \$17.00 per share, exercisable until July 24, 1997, (iii) warrants to purchase 2,330,784 shares of Common Stock at an exercise price of \$4.08 per share, exercisable until May 1, 2001; and (iv) warrants to purchase 1,225,490 shares of Common Stock at an exercise price of \$10.20 per share, exercisable until September 1, 2001.
-See "Management--Stock Option Plan," "Description of Capital Stock--Warrants" and Note 12 of the Notes to Financial Statements. - (2) Net (loss) income per share and shares used in computing net (loss) income per share assumes: (i) 2,994,461 shares of Common Stock, which represents the actual weighted average shares of Common Stock outstanding; and (ii) 1,443,936 shares of Common Stock issuable under warrants and stock options issued during the twelve months preceding the filing date of the registration statement relating to the Company's initial public offering, using the treasury stock method. - (3) Reflects the sale by the Company of the 2,500,000 shares of Common Stock offered hereby, after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company and the application of the estimated net proceeds therefrom.
+See "Management--Stock Option Plan," "Description of Capital Stock--Warrants" and Note 12 of the Notes to Financial Statements. - (2) Net (loss) income per share and shares used in computing net (loss) income per share assumes: 1,443,936 shares of Common Stock issuable under warrants and stock options issued during the twelve months preceding the filing date of the registration statement relating to the Company's initial public offering, using the treasury stock method. - offering, using the treasury stock method.

+(3) Reflects the sale by the Company of the 2,500,000 shares of Common Stock offered hereby, after deducting underwriting discounts and commissions and estimated offering expenses payable by the Company and the application of the estimated net proceeds therefrom.
 See "Use of Proceeds." - (4) In October 1996, the Company established a \$10.0 million demand note facility with First Union National Bank.
 As of December 31, 1996, the Company had drawn down \$6.0 million from this facility.
 The Company intends to use part of the net proceeds of the Offering to pay down the balance outstanding under this facility.
 See "Use of Proceeds."